GSAS Fifth-Year Master's Degree Program

-The Graduate School of Arts and Sciences combined degree programs give Tufts undergraduate students the opportunity to earn both their bachelor’s and master’s degrees together, usually within 5 years.
-This rewarding degree track is an ideal fit for Tufts undergraduates who are interested in rigorous, innovative programming.
+This rewarding degree program is an ideal fit for Tufts undergraduates who are interested in rigorous, innovative programming.

 How to apply

-The deadline for Tufts undergraduate students to apply has been extended: May 15 for juniors and ASAP for seniors.
+The deadline for Tufts undergraduate students to apply is December 15 for seniors and March 15 for juniors.

 Seniors must submit their graduation packet and Course Distribution Form to Student Services by May 1.
 Forms will not be accepted after May 1; there will be no exceptions.
 Seniors who apply to the combined degree program will be required to submit this form as a part of their application materials.
 If the required forms for course distribution have not been submitted by May 1 to Student Services, you will be considered for the master’s program only, not the combined bachelor’s/master’s degree program.